 Superfoods: Why so “Super?”

 It seems that the latest “buzz word” regarding food is “superfoods.”
 What makes a superfood and why are they super?
 Do they wear little capes?
-Do they fight bad guys and save ladies ironically falling from the sky?
+Do they fight bad guys and save people ironically falling from the sky?
 Hmm… Not likely, but they are quite valuable for your health.

 The actual definition of superfood is “a nutrient-rich food considered to be especially beneficial for health and well-being.”
 Though many people have said that it is simply a marketing tool to sell products with a certain ingredient, the overall addition of these foods to your diet will do more good than harm.
 The idea behind superfoods and their power is switching your diet from foods that have more calories and fat than actual nutrients to their healthful counterparts: fruits, veggies, grains and legumes, which are vitamin powerhouses.